Customer Service Practitioner

 An opportunity for a senior manager (i.e. area/regional manager or customer relations manager) to give an inspirational masterclass about the brand and customers, with a particular focus on brand promise and the impact of exceptional service.

 The first Customer Service Practitioner workshop is all about introducing learners to the programme.
-We complete the formal enrolment paperwork, demonstrate the online learning environment, and take learners through the programme in detail, giving an overview of each masterclass, workshop and theatre-based learning workshop.
+We complete the formal enrolment paperwork, demonstrate the online learning environment, and take learners through the programme in detail, giving an overview of each masterclass and workshops.
 Participants meet the Skills Coach that will be supporting them throughout the programme and will begin to develop their personal development plan.

 Understanding Your Organisation